3.

 Definition of Mach number and speed of sound

 a [m·s-1] speed of sound in continuum under investigation; M [Mach] Mach number; p [Pa] pressure; r [J·kg-1·K-1] specific gas constant; T [K] absolute gas temperature (static temperature); V [m·s-1] velocity of body or flow; ρ [kg·m-3] density; κ [1] heat capacity ratio.
-The derivation of the equation for the speed of sound is given in Appendix 3.
+The derivation of the equation for the speed of sound is shown in Appendix 337.

 Critical Mach number